mackonsti/nuc10i7fnh/CFG Lock/README.md

 `.\setup_var.efi 0x3E 0x00 -s 0x01 -n CpuSetup -r`

+## Outcome

-Unfortunately, on the Intel NUC with firmware 0062 this **cannot** be achieved.
-An error appeared **"WRITE_PROTECTED"** as an output, which confirmed my suspictions: **Intel has locked this value and we can no longer update it by any means.** Reverting to a previous firmware version may not be easy or possible, as Intel mention this clearly in their Release Notes.
+It looks like on the Intel NUC with firmware 0062 this **cannot** be achieved.
+When entered the command, an error appeared **"WRITE_PROTECTED"** as an output, which confirmed my suspictions: **Intel has locked this value and we can no longer update it by any means.** Reverting to a previous firmware version may not be easy or possible, as Intel mention this clearly in their Release Notes.

 ## Conclusion